 Vision is the result of a complex process.
 For our brain to be able to create an image of our surroundings, the eye needs to convert light into electrical signals called nerve impulses.
 These nerve impulses then travel to the brain along the optic nerve.
 The different parts of the eye each have special, closely coordinated jobs.
-The most important parts of the eye include
+The main parts of the eye are

 - the iris,